 “Oh yes.
 No one would touch him with a barge pole.”

-Our response to the lawyers in Southend went as follows: “We understand your client is now involved in the catering trade, specifically a fast food outlet located in Southend bus station.
+Carol and I composed a response to the lawyers in Southend which went as follows: “We understand your client is now involved in the catering trade, specifically a fast food outlet located in Southend bus station.
 In view of this we consider the suggestion that his reputation in the music industry has been damaged to be unlikely.
 Accordingly, this matter is now closed.”

 We never heard back from them.